 In a survey done in France by on patients with sensitive nose, patients

 suffered waited two and a half weeks before seeing a doctor.
-A lot of them suffered enough to take an MC due to it and most of them had issues with the mood, sleep, nose discomfort and many others.
-In Singapore, a survey done by for school going children reported that 44% had running nose.
+Many of them suffered enough to take an MC due to it and most of them had issues with their mood and sleep, and suffered nose discomfort, among many other problems.
+In Singapore, a survey done by for school-going children reported that 44% had running nose.

 What are the types of allergic illnesses?